Reconciliation Action Plan (RAP)

-RANZCOG’s vision for reconciliation is one where First Nations peoples and communities are respected, valued, and have equitable access to healthcare, opportunities, and resources.
-Where the unique cultures, languages and histories of First Nations peoples are celebrated and preserved and where the harms of colonisation and systemic racism are acknowledged and addressed.
+RANZCOG’s vision for reconciliation is one where First Nations peoples and communities are respected, valued, and have equitable access to healthcare, opportunities and resources.
+Download the RAPContact UsLaunch event

 We recognise our responsibility to reconciliation and creating a more inclusive and equitable society.